JAMAICA

 “Diarrhea,” the other pipes up.

-We can see a dark woman running in our direction over the blinding white sand.
+That afternoon on the beach we’re trying to plan our trip by pouring over maps, tourist pamphlets and a newspaper, between swims in the crystal blue water.
+I notice a dark skinned woman running in our direction over the blinding white sand.
 In Negril there’s a beach for tourists and beach for locals.
 It’s unusual to see a Jamaican on this beach.
 There are dark storm clouds low in the sky in every direction, but the sun is shinning hot and straight down.
 It makes my eyes hurt.

 There’s also a local guy wading through the water.